Bhagya Vastu | Premium Astrology & Vastu Consultation

 The misconception that vastu forces traditional, box-like designs.
 Many architects feel creative constraints when asked to comply with directional guidelines.

-Reality: Vastu Provides a Functional Framework
+Reality: Vastu as a Functional Design Framework

 Coordination Between Architect and Vastu Consultant